 The multiple-choice questions are scored electronically and the constructed-response type questions are evaluated by subject experts.
 These scores are called the raw scores.

 Each subtest is assigned a weight and the raw scores are multiplied with the weight to arrive at the scaled scores and these scores range from 200 to 300.

 If you opt for General Science, you can teach General Science in middle and secondary school.
 On the other hand, if you choose Specialized Science- Earth and Planetary Science, you can only teach that subject at the high school level.

 The registration fee for each subtest is $69.
 This fee can be paid by credit, debit or check card which carries a MasterCard or Visa logo on it.

-The CSET Earth Science is a paper-based test and the testing dates are available once every alternate month (September, November, January, March, May and July).
+The Earth Science subject is a paper-based test and the testing dates are available once every alternate month (September, November, January, March, May and July).
 Since the registration is on a first-come, first-served basis, it is ideal that you register for the test at the earliest.

 Some of the books you could use for preparation are:

 Dolgoff, Anatole.
 (1998).
 Physical Geology.
 Boston, MA: Houghton Mifflin College Division